 Calculating Penal Interest for Lapsed Revival

 In situation of loan record not received for guarantee continuity for a particular cycle, the guarantee cover awarded to the loan record is inactivated with status as ‘Lapsed’.
-For such lapsed guarantee’s, if loan record is presented to the system through the input ‘Input file – CG Continuity’, then, the system calculates the penal interest which MLI needs to pay in conjunction to the current calculated CG Fees and taxes.
-On receipt of payment of penal interest along with CG Fees and taxes, system revives the guarantee and updates the status as ‘In Force’.
+This is a system generated transaction with status code as 30013 and 30021.
+For such lapsed guarantee’s, NCGTC user can select them for ‘Release Lapse’ case (status code 30038 and 30039) and mark the for levying penal charges.
+Now if loan record is presented to the system through the input ‘Input file – CG Continuity’, then, the system calculates the penal interest which MLI needs to pay in conjunction to the current calculated CG Fees and taxes.

+Note that the penal interest is only to be considered or calculated if the MLI and the scheme for which the renewal data is being received is marked for ‘Levy Penal Interest’.
+If the MLI and the scheme for which the renewal data is being received is NOT marked for ‘Levy Penal Interest’, then, penal charge calculation is NOT done.

+On receipt of payment of penal interest along with CG Fees and taxes, system revives the guarantee.

 Formulae for calculation of penal interest is: